R J Trees and Hedging Ltd Registered office The School, The Green, Biddestone, SN14 7DG, United Kingdom, Registered in GB

 Leaves, flowers, fruit and bark

-The leaves of Hawthorn are about 6cm long with toothed deep lobes (at least halfway to the mid rib).
-They emerge early in spring as bright green and then darken as the summer progresses until they are really quite dark green.
+The leaves of Hawthorn are about 6cm long with many toothed deep lobes (at least halfway to the mid rib).
+They grow on long shoots and emerge early in spring as bright green and then darken as the summer progresses until they are really quite dark green.
 The leaves turn yellow in autumn, and it is fully deciduous.
 The spines on Hawthorn are modified branches that grow just above new buds to protect the plant from browsing animals.
+The new leaves on Hawthorn attract larvae as a perfectly timed "protein surge" for birds feeding their young.

 The flowers have 5 petals and grow in flat topped clusters and when we say they are profuse we're not exaggerating.
 The autumnal berries called haws are small, red and shiny and held in clusters.
 Each haw contains just one hard-shelled seed.
 The flowers and leaves when freshly picked were known as "bread and cheese" - a popular springtime snack.